bilsiq/comp723-text-mining/report.md

 ## Splitting method Two

-As discused earlier, method two of splitting. splits the enron folder for training and testing.
+As discussed earlier, method two of splitting. splits the enron folder for training and testing.
 Enron1, enron3 & enron5 for training and enron2 & enron4 for testing.

 ### Findings